 Scheme 1.
 Schematic illustration for the synthesis of AgPdNPs/SLCN

 The chemical structure of SLCN as well as SLCN decorated with AgPd nanoparticles was analyzed by FT-IR spectrum (Fig 1a).
-The band appeared at 810 cm-1 is ascribed to the specific breathing mode of the triazine ring.
+The band appeared at 809 cm-1 is ascribed to the specific breathing mode of the triazine ring.
 Multiple peaks in the proximity to each other and in the range of 1200-1700 cm-1 are related to the stretching modes of aromatic C-N heterocycles.
-Wide absorption in the range of 3000-3500 cm-1 corresponds to the N-H stretching mode49.
+Wide absorption in the area of 3000-3500 cm-1 is attributed to the N-H stretching mode49.
 UV-vis absorption spectra of AgPdNPs/SLCN samples were inspected (Fig 1b).
-For Ag nanoparticles, the localized surface plasmon resonance (LSPR) with High intensity in region of 390-410 nm is observed.
-In the case of AgPd alloy, the intensity of the peak’s changes with a change in the Ag/pd ratio, so that for a ratio of 1:1 compared to 3:1, the effect of LSPR shows a greater reduction, which can be due to charge transfer to the AgNPs surface37,50–52.
-X-ray diffraction (XRD) patterns of the balk g-C3N4, SLCN and AgPd alloy nanoparticles supported on SLCN with different Ag/Pd ratios were revealed in Fig 1c and d.
-For bulk g-C3N4, a slight peak at 13.1o is observed, which is assigned to the (100) plan, corresponding to the in-plane structural packaging motif of tri-s-triazine units.
+For Ag nanoparticles, the LSPR with high intensity in a region of 390-410 nm is observed.
+In the case of AgPd alloy, the intensity of the peak’s changes with a change in the Ag:pd ratio, so that for a ratio of 1:1 compared to 2:1, the effect of LSPR shows a greater reduction, which can be due to charge transfer to the AgNPs surface37,50–52.
+XRD patterns of the balk g-C3N4, SLCN and AgPd alloy nanoparticles supported on SLCN with different Ag:Pd ratios were revealed in Fig 1c and d.
+For bulk g-C3N4, a slight peak at 13.1o is observed, which is assigned to the (100) plan, attribute to the in-plane structural packaging motif of tri-s-triazine units.
 The strong diffraction at 27.5o also belongs to the (0 0 2) plan, which is related to the accumulation between the inter-layer stacking of conjugated aromatic rings.
-The peak with low intensity at 27.5o is related to the SLCN, which indicates the interlayer structure of balk CN was annihilated after exfoliation.49 For AgPd alloy nanoparticles with different ratios, peak appear at a 39o, which shifted to a higher angle with increasing Pd/Ag ratio, signifying that the AuPd alloy is formed on SLCN31.
+The peak with low intensity at 27.5o is related to the SLCN, which indicates the interlayer structure of balk CN was annihilated after exfoliation.49 For AgPd alloy nanoparticles with different ratios, the peak appears at a 39o, which shifted to elder angles with increasing Pd:Ag ratio, signifying that the AuPd alloy is formed on SLCN31.